-There are many restaurants nearby Her Majesty's Theatre and in close walking distance.
-Her Majesty's also has a bar available on the ground floor and Dress Circle with snacks and beverages available to purchase.
+There are many restaurants nearby Festival Theatre and in close walking distance.
+Festival Theatre also has a restaurant and bar available in the Stalls Foyer and Dress Circle foyer with snacks and beverages available to purchase.
 If I need to, I can bring snacks with me, but I will try not to rustle food packaging too much when I am watching the show.